albanie/collaborative-experts/README.md

 * **CE** - The full CE model.
 Note that in the table above some metrics have been removed to allow the number of parameters to be displayed---these additional metrics can be found in the linked logs.

 **Importance of Different Experts**: The next ablation investigates the value of each of the different experts towards the final embedding.
 Since not all experts are available in every video, we pair each expert with RGB, to give an approximation of their usefulness.
+We use term "RGB" to denote features extracted from the RGB signal using a classification model (typically a [Squeeze-and-Excitation](https://arxiv.org/abs/1709.01507) network) pretrained on ImageNet (more details for the RGB and other experts can be found in [1]).

 | Experts | Task | R@1 | R@5 | R@10 | MdR | Params | Links |
 | ----- | ---- | --- | --- | ---- | --- | ---- | ----- |